dvilardi/Whatsapp-Bot/README.md

 ```
 * CSV contacts' names different than your phone contacts list.
 Name must match completely, character by charater
   * It is recommended to work directly with a copy of your contacts list (downloaded from iCloud or Google)
 * Selenium elements not found.
-In that case, the specific identifier strings on web.whatsapp.com source code have changed
+In that case, some strings on web.whatsapp.com source code have changed
   * Manually inspect each element using google chrome and change the identifier strings accordingly
   * This readme has snapshots with approximate locations of each html element (buttons, labels and inputs) used on this bot